CxELabs/M365HOL/instructions.md

    !IMAGE[Impossible travel alert](\Media\td-impossibletravelalert-details.png "Impossible travel alert details")

- 	> [!NOTE] To reduce the amount of false positives, edit the impossible travel policy.
+ 	>:memo: To reduce the amount of false positives, edit the impossible travel policy.
 	>
  	> **You can adjust the policy by clicking on the alert and *Resolve* and click on *Adjust policy.**
 	>